fniessink/toisto/README.md

 - Give the **antonym** of adjectives.
 For example, what is the antonym of "good"?
 The answer is of course "bad".
 - Change the **sentence type** of declarative sentences into interrogative sentences and vice versa.
 For example, what is the interrogative form of "The car is black"?
 The answer would be "Is the car black?".
 - **Answer a question**.
 For example, a question in Finnish could be "Pidätko sinä jäätelöstä?" (meaning "Do you like ice cream?") and correct answers would be "Pidän" (meaning "Yes, I do") and "En" (meaning "No, I don't").

+See [the documentation](docs/software.md#quizzes) for the complete list of quiz types.

 When you stop the program (hit Ctrl-C or Ctrl-D), progress is saved in a file named `.toisto-progress-{target language}.json` in your home folder, for example `.toisto-progress-fi.json`.